cvs-health/testaro/README.md

 ```

 That would state the expectation that the `result` property of the report will have a `total.links` property with the value 5, a `total.links.underlined` property with a value less than 6, **no** `total.links.outlined` property, and a `docLang` property with a value different from `es-ES`.

+The second item in each array, if there are 3 items in the array, is an operator, drawn from:
+- `<`: less than
+- `=`: equal to
+- `>`: greater than
+- `!`: unequal to

+#### Provided validators

+For each of the non-package tests defined in Testaro, a validating script and some files tested by it already exist.
+They are in the `validation` directory.
+A module that you can use to execute those scripts is also there, named `validator.js`.

+For example, to execute the `focOp.json` validation script, you can enter `node validation/validator focOp`.
+As its commands are performed, their names are sent to the console.
+When the execution ends, the report is sent to the console.

 #### Command sequence